-- predicates denoting source domains in domain specification structures; these concepts correspond to the meaning of lexical items (in particular NP head nouns) of the language of the primary data, such as 'book', 'student', and 'water'; - 2. predicates that characterize an event domain, corresponding to the meanings of verbs and other lexical items of the language of the primary data, such as 'lift', 'carry', 'read', 'see', 'meet'; - 3. predicates corresponding to the meanings of adjectives in adjectival restriction links (inside domain specification structures); lexical items from the language of the annotated data are used to designate these concepts, such as 'Chinese', 'heavy', and 'rare'; - 4. relations corresponding to meanings of prepositions in PPs, such as 'from' and 'in'; - 5. semantic roles (in participation links and in relative clause links); for this purpose, the semantic roles defined in ISO 245617-4 (Semantic roles) are used; - predicates for specifying proportional reference domain involvement, such as "all", "a", "some" (for count NPs),), "single" for (singular) proper names and singular definite descriptions; and for mass NPs: "total", "every", "whole", "some-m", and "most-m"; - 7. non-numerical predicates for specifying reference domain involvement, reference domain size, or the size of certain parts of a reference domain, corresponding to the meanings of lexical items like "many", "much", "several", "few", and "(a) little";parameters for specifying definiteness (in participant structures): "determinate" and "indeterminate" - basic units of measurement, such as 'meter', 'kilogram', 'litre', and 'hour' see ISO 24617-6 (Principles of semantic annotation), Hao et al. (2017), and ISO DIS 24617-11; for measuring temporal length the units listed in ISO 24617-1 (ISO-TimeML) are used; - 9. the operators 'division' and 'multiplication' for forming complex units; - 10. the values 'positive' and 'narrow-negative and 'wide-negative'' for specifying a polarity; - 11. parameters for specifying distribution: 'collective', 'individual', 'parts, 'single', 'unspecific'; - 12. parameters for specifying individuation: 'count', 'mass', and ''count'/parts'; - 13. parameters for specifying exhaustiveness: 'exhaustive', 'non-exhaustive'; - 14. parameters for specifying event scope: 'wide', 'narrow', and 'free'; - 15. ordering relations for specifying relative scopes of sets of participants (in participant scope links): 'wider', 'equal', 'dual', and 'unscoped';
+- 1. predicates denoting source domains in domain specification structures; these concepts correspond to the meanings of lexical items (in particular NP head nouns) of the language of the primary data, such as 'book', 'student', and 'water'; see Annex B, Section B2 for details; - 2. predicates that characterize an event domain, corresponding to the meanings of verbs and other lexical items of the language of the annotated primary data, such as 'lift', 'carry', 'read', 'see', 'meet'; - 3. predicates corresponding to the meanings of adjectives in adjectival restriction links (inside domain specification structures), such as 'Chinese', 'heavy', and 'rare'; - 4. relations corresponding to meanings of prepositions in PPs, such as 'from' and 'in'; - 5. semantic roles (in participation links and in relative clause links); for this purpose, the semantic roles defined in ISO 245617-4 (Semantic roles) are used; - 6. predicates for specifying proportional reference domain involvement: 'most', 'all'; for mass NP quantifiers: 'total', and 'most-m'; for proper names and definite descriptions the special predicate 'single'; - 7. non-numerical quantitative predicates for specifying reference domain involvement, reference domain size, or the size of certain parts of a reference domain, corresponding to the meanings of lexical items like "many", "much", "several", "few", and "little" (and the special value "single" for proper names and definite descriptions); - 8. parameters for specifying definiteness (in participant structures): 'determinate' and 'indeterminate' (in this document sometimes abbreviated 'det' and 'indet'); - 9. basic units of measurement, such as 'meter', 'kilo', 'litre', and 'hour' see ISO 24617-6 (Principles of semantic annotation), Hao et al. (2017), and ISO DIS 24617-11; for measuring temporal length the units listed in ISO 24617-1 (ISO-TimeML) are used;

-16. parameters for specifying whether scope inversion occurs (in PP modification): 'inverse' or 'linear' (default value).
+- 10. the operators 'division' and 'multiplication' for forming complex units; - 11. the values 'positive', 'wide negative', and 'narrow negative' for specifying a polarity; - 12. parameters for specifying distribution: 'collective', 'individual', 'single', 'parts', 'unspecific'; - 13. parameters for specifying individuation: 'count', 'mass', and 'count'/parts'; - 14. the parameters 'exhaustive', 'non-exhaustive'; - 15. parameters for specifying event scope: 'wide', 'narrow', and 'free'; - 16. ordering relations for specifying relative scopes of sets of participants (in participant scope links): 'wider', 'dual', 'equal', and 'unscoped'; - 17. parameters for specifying whether scope inversion occurs (in PP modification): 'inverse' or 'linear' (default value).

-3.4 Concrete syntax
+7.4 Concrete syntax

-3.4.1 XML Specification
+7.4.1 XML Specification